-But the culinary use of pumpkins dates back much further than the first European settlers.
-Archeological sites in North America and Central America have unearthed evidence of pumpkin seeds from thousands of years ago.
+People have loved to cook with pumpkins for millennia.
+In fact, archeological sites in North America and Central America have unearthed evidence of pumpkin seeds from thousands of years ago.

 The soup I made last night was more of a pumpkin bisque.
 It turned out quite garlicky.
 I was thinking, while mincing the garlic, that a “clove” of garlic is a funny measurement, because these cloves were nearly the size of a lemon wedge.
-Since I love garlic, I was pleased with the flavor.
+Friends later informed me that I was unwittingly using elephant garlic.
+Whoops.
+Well, since I love garlic, I was pleased with the flavor.
 But if your garlic appears to have been cultivated by a vampire-fighting super hero, and you aren’t a huge garlic fan, feel free to reduce the amount of garlic.

 It’s quite possible to make your own pumpkin puree at home.
 Let Elizabeth Weaver walk you through it!